 Noun: Someone whose skill typically doesn’t match the rivers they paddle, resulting in that person getting beat down and swimming a lot, usually in a comical way.

 Verb: Beatering, beatered; to really mess up a move.
 Can also be something embarrassingly easy compared to the skill level of the paddler.

 Verb: Typically used when the boater is stuck in a retentive hydraulic, either while in the boat or swimming.

 Noun: The penalty for swimming.
 Pour beer into your river shoe and chug.
-It’s historically used to punish paddlers who had no float bags in their kayaks, which caused a lot of problems for those friends who were trying to rescue the kayak as it sank.
+It’s historically been used to punish paddlers who have no float bags in their kayaks, which causes a lot of problems for those friends trying to rescue the kayak as it sinks.